NYCS First Impression: Maddie & Tae ‘The Way It Feels’

 + Follow our country music adventures on InstagramTwitter & Facebook:

-To keep up with Bailey Bryan, follow her on Facebook, Twitter, and Instagram.
+To keep up with Rachel Reinert follow her on Instagram, Twitter, and Facebook

-Perspective is available everywhere you buy or stream music.
-Take a listen below and check out more new recently released music here on our “New Country Music” playlist.
+Into the Blue is now available everywhere you buy or stream music.
+Take a listen below and check out more new recently released music on our “New Country Music” playlist.
 Be sure to give the playlist a follow for your weekly new country music fix.

 —————